5 budget home improvements that add the most value, according to property experts

 Another kitchen value-increasing kitchen upgrade is a hardware update.
 Changing out your old handles and drawer pulls can immediately transform your space and be a good way of making your kitchen look expensive on a budget.

-There are a few avenues to go down when swapping out your kitchen’s hardware, Thomas recommends going for hardware that suits the style and design of your kitchen in order to give it a polished look.
+There are a few avenues to go down when swapping out your kitchen’s hardware.
+We recommend going for hardware that suits the style and design of your kitchen in order to give it a polished look.
+It's amazing just how much these small changes can make. huge difference – updating the kitchen hardware can completely transform the look of your kitchen, even if it's all you do.

 Emily Smith